electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 - [Audi Q6 e-tron quattro](variants/#audi-q6-e-tron-quattro) with 100kWh battery and up to 625 km WLTP range (From 74.700 euros)
 - [Audi SQ6 e-tron](variants/#audi-sq6-e-tron) with 100 kWh battery and up to 615 km WLTP range (From 93.800 euros)
+- [Audi Q6L e-tron quattro](variants/#audi-q6-e-tron-quattro) with 107kWh battery and up to 700 km CLTC range (China Only)
+- [Audi Q6L e-tron](variants/#audi-q6-e-tron-quattro) with 107kWh battery and up to 700 km CLTC range (China Only)

 Electrichasgoneaudi.net expects the following variants to be available at a later time.